 Though skills training is provided in the beginning to teach people to manage their PCA services, people may request additional assistance if problems arise at a later date.
 Consumers are encouraged to contact their PCA service provider at any time with questions or concerns.

-What is done to protect people with disabilities from potential abuse by a PCA?
+Protecting people with disabilities from potential abuse by a PCA

 Medicaid Fraud suspicions are reported to MassHealth Fraud Hotline 877-437-2830.

 Children with disabilities under age 18 are protected from abuse by calling the Department of Children and Families, DCF 24 hour hotline 800-792-5200.

 People aged 18-59 are protected from abuse/neglect by a caregiver by the contacting the Disabled Person’s Protection Commission (DPPC) to report suspected abuse/neglect.
 The DPPC hotline is 800-426-9009.

 People over age 60 and over are protected by contacting the Elder Protective Services program.
 The calls can be made anonymously, but written reports are advised, which may be more difficult to obtain for many.
 Patients in nursing homes and rehabilitation facilities can also request assistance from the ombudsman program covering that facility.

 Fact Sheet last updated on: 9/16/2022

 Disclaimer: INDEX is pleased to provide you this information.
 Please note, this information is not comprehensive, nor is it intended to take the place of professional advice.
 We encourage you to check other resources of such information.
 No endorsement by the University of Massachusetts Chan Medical School, DisabilityInfo.org, INDEX, or affiliates, should be inferred.
 We reserve the right to remove, to modify, or to add any information at any time, for any reason, and without notice.